google/clif/clif/python/primer.md

 1. A function which takes a `MyClass` object as argument.
 2. A function which takes no arguments but returns a new `MyClass` object.

-The Clif file above makes two functions, `Store` and `StoreInNew`, available in Python corresponding to the two options above respectively.
+The CLIF file above makes two functions, `Store` and `StoreInNew`, available in Python corresponding to the two options above respectively.

 In general, non-const pointers at the end of a C++